sisl/Contrail/README.rst

 ``pip install git+https://github.com/sisl/Contrail``

+to install Contrail as a package.

-or install by cloning the repository and opening it in an IDE.
+Otherwise, clone the Contrail repository to your local computer and open it in an IDE.

 .. _contrail-dependencies:

 Dependencies
 ===============
-After cloning the repository, install the environment requirements with pip
+If you clone the repository (do not install it as a package), install the environment requirements with pip

 ``pip install -r requirements.txt``